Equity and Inclusion

 In the selection of our residents, we utilize a holistic review approach as outlined by the Association of American Medical Colleges.
 The mission-driven approach focuses on having an inclusive resident group that seeks to meet the needs of our underserved population.

-The Internal Medicine Residency program is in a diverse community where 22 percent of the residents are Latinx, according to the U.S. Census Bureau.
+The Graduate Medical Education program is in a diverse community where 22 percent of the residents are Latinx, according to the U.S. Census Bureau.
 Hillsboro is part of Washington County that borders Tillamook and Yamhill counties, both Health Professional Shortage Areas (HPSAs).

 The residency program aims to meet the needs of the community in collaboration with local partners and our ¡Salud! program.